andymason/coder-on-fire/pages/work/rare-everwild-ui-spatial-navigation.md

 I worked closely with designers to turn Figma concepts into interactive UI, using designer feedback and playtesting sessions to refine layout, interaction states, and navigation behaviour.
 This was especially important because controller navigation often exposes edge cases that aren't obvious in static design files.

-I also collaborated with engine engineers to define data contracts between the UI and Unreal Engine.
+I also collaborated with engine team to define data contracts between the UI and Unreal Engine.
 This involved working with Unreal Blueprints and matching the frontend data model to engine-side expectations.

 ### Spatial Navigation